smoeding/puppet-sendmail/README.md

 ##### `modify`

-Single letter flags to modify the daemon behaviour.
-See the Sendmail documention for details.
+Single letter flags to modify the daemon behavior.
+See the Sendmail documentation for details.

 ##### `delay_la`